cviolbarbosa/logistics-center-demo/README.md

 Note: The -v flag will delete the database.

-## Deploying on AWS Elastic Beanstalk
+## Deploying on AWS Cloud - Elastic Beanstalk

 ### Step 1: Install AWS CLI and EB CLI